tomixdev/15th-century-music-generation-algorithm/README.md

 # Music Generation Algorithm from Renaissance Italy (Dec 2020)
-Musicians thought about automated music generation algorithms even before the advent of electricity.
-This project implements the 15th-century Italian algorithm for imitative texture generation.
-Potential applications in today's context including healing music generator and automated film background music.
+Musicians have been exploring music generation algorithms since even before the invention of electricity.
+This project implements the 15th-century Italian algorithm for generating imitative textures.
+Potential applications in today's context include a healing music generator and automated film background music.

 # How to Use
 Open `src-renaissance/--generation-ui.maxpat`.
 This will automatically load dependencies and set up a simple UI.
-Set `midiout` port to your preferred midi instruments.
+Set `midiout` to your preferred midi port.

 # Markov Property
 The essence of the Renaissance melody generation algorithm is a Markov stochastic process.
-The beginning note of each measure has to have a certain relationship with the beginning note of the previous measure as explained in the chart below:
+The beginning note of each measure has to have a certain relationship with the beginning note of the previous measure, as explained in the chart below:

 ![](./media-for-readme/--collins-imitation-chart.png)
 (Interval chart from a paper by Denis Collins: see the references section)